You can find out everything you need to know about council tax in our council tax guides.

 This is great if you want to see the rates where you live, check the rates in an area you're looking to move to, or just want to compare how charges vary between local authorities.

-Note that this calculator currently only applies to local authorities in England and Wales.
+Note that this calculator currently only applies to local authorities in England, Wales and Scotland.